Cytopathology Fellowship

 The cytopathology fellowship has received initial accreditation by the American Council for Graduate Medical Education (ACGME) on December 2, 1996.

 Applicants must have a MD or DO degree (or foreign equivalent with ECFMG certification) and 3 to 4 years of training in anatomic or anatomic and clinical pathology in an ACGME accredited program.
 Fellows must be board-certified or board-eligible in anatomic pathology.
 Applicants must be legally authorized to work in the United States.
+The department will sponsor J-1 clinical visas.
+Applicants with an existing H-1B visa may be eligible, but will first need to determine transfer eligibility.
+Please note that visa eligibility is subject to change, so check with the program for the most up-to-date information.

 St. Louis, MO 63110